Speech2Phone: A Novel and Efficient Method for Training Speaker Recognition Models: Proposed Method: Speech2Phone

-Experiment 5, which explored the use of a convolutional neural network with a fully connected decoder, obtained the fourth best accuracy (58.20\%).
-Translational invariance is a useful feature from convolutional networks and can be used to detected specific phonemes independently of where their occur in the audio.
-However, this model was not able to surpass Experiment 4a for the reasons previously discussed and also could not surpass the other convolutional model (Experiment 6a).
+Experiment 2, which explored the use of a fully convolutional neural network for generating embeddings, presented the second best result (64.43\%) in the open-set scenario.
+On the other hand, in the closed-set, the model achieved the best result obtaining an accuracy of 100\%.
+Translational invariance is a useful feature from convolutional networks and can be used to detect specific phonemes independently of where their occur in the audio.
+We believe that convolutional models are suitable for this task; however, due to the low amount of data the models learn characteristics dependent on speakers, which leaves this model at a disadvantage in open-set scenario, having a worse performance than Experiment 1.

-In Experiment 6a, which explored the use of a fully convolutional neural network for embeddings generation presented the second best result (64.43\%) in the open-set scenario; second only to Experiment 4a, suggesting that convolutional models are suitable for the evaluated task.

-Experiment 7 explored the use of a recurrent neural network with fully connected layers for embeddings generation, resulting in the worst accuracy in the open-set scenario (50.28\%).
+Experiment 3 explored the use of a recurrent neural network with fully connected layers for generating embeddings, resulting in the worst accuracy in the open-set scenario (50.28\%) and the second worst in the closed-set scenario (88.75\%).
 Recurrent models can perform a more detailed analysis on the input audio, searching patterns in one input fragment at a time.
 However, a problem may happen when this pattern is split in a different analysis window.
 The simple recurrent model tested could not overcome this issue.
-We also evaluated an LSTM recurrent network, but it did not perform as well as simple recurrence, as there is no need for long term memory in a 5-step analysis process.
+We also evaluated, in preliminary experiments, a recurrent LSTM network, but it did not perform as well as simple recurrence, as there is no need for long-term memory in a 5-step analysis process.

-Experiment 8 explored the use of a recurrent and convolutional mixed network, where the encoder is fully convolutional and the decoder is fully connected and recurrent.
-This experiment achieved the third best result (62.04\%) for the open-set scenario.
-The issues affecting Experiment 7 does not seem to have a high impact on this experiment, possibly due to recurrent layers having been positioned after the convolutional layers.

-Experiment 9 is a special experiment based on two neural networks, where Model 4 extracts embeddings while Model 9 is used to compare embedding pairs and indicate whether they are from the same speaker or not.
-The experiment lead to an accuracy of 58.06\%, approximately 19\% lower than the result obtained with the use of Model 4 and KNN.
-Possibly Model 9 is disadvantaged because when deciding if both embeddings are from the same speaker, it receives only the two speaker embeddings while the KNN compares the distance between the new sample embedding and the embeddings of all reference samples, thus having a great advantage.